 The Making of

-The exhibition and its strategic ambition was devised by lead artistic director David Bowman-Bright and visual artist Di Taylor.
-Their vision was further developed with input from the Artistic, Cultural & Wellness Directors of the North Midlands Project.
+The exhibition and its strategic ambition was devised by visual artist Di Taylor and North Midlands Project lead Artistic, Culture & Wellness Director David Bowman-Bright.
+The vision was further developed with input from North Midlands Project's Artistic, Cultural & Wellness Directors.
 In response to identified community needs, the primary objective was to engage the community with an interesting locally-relevant story that emoted to people and encouraged positive mental wellbeing.

 The essence of the exhibition was created by visual artist Di Taylor with enriching contributions from local artist Delys Fraser, singer-songwriter Ashlea Reale, emerging writer Lauren Selfe, program curator Shiona Herbert and historian-curator Andrew Bowman-Bright.

 Di Taylor is an established Western Australian visual artist with a wealth of knowledge and experience from a career spanning over 45 years.
-Di works from an open studio on Angove Street in North Perth WA where she creates and sells her artworks.
+Di works from an open studio in the Perth suburb of Mount Hawthorn where she creates and sells her artworks.
 She has successfully exhibited across multiple states of Australia and regularly donates her time and art to charities.

 "To be complacent is not an option, I strive to be inventive, creative, inspiring and always compassionate." - Di

-In 2017 Di was the inaugural artist in residence of the North Midlands Project and The Bank Gallery Space in Carnamah.
+In 2017 Di was the first artist in residence contracted to collaborate with North Midlands Project and The Bank Gallery in Carnamah.
 Her remit was to connect with the communities of the North Midlands, explore the stories of bushranger Frank Thomas and transform them into a series of artworks.
 The resulting exhibition aimed to both tell the story of Frank but also impart to audiences the importance of keeping mentally healthy.

 Di was especially interested in the project as it involved making a positive community impact.
 From time spent as a farmer's wife on a property in regional New South Wales, she was able to draw on many of her personal experiences and had an innate understanding of what would work in a rural community.
 Di was very passionate about ensuring the exhibition succeeded and that it sparked interest, discussion, compassion and understanding.